-^{} Indicates publicly traded company as of June 30, 2016.
+^{} Indicates publicly traded company as of September 30, 2016.

-Note: Equity-focused portfolio companies and stage classifications as of June 30, 2016, not including 1) our rights to milestone payments associated with the acquisitions of BioVex Group, Inc., Nextreme Thermal Solutions, Inc., and Molecular Imprints, Inc.; and 2) portfolio companies currently in the process of being liquidated or sold, have ceased or are in the process of ceasing operations and/or are seeking a sale of their assets, including Laser Light Engines, Inc., SynGlyco, Inc., Bridgelux, Inc., Senova Systems, Inc., and Black Silicon Holdings, Inc.
+Note: Equity-focused portfolio companies and stage classifications as of September 30, 2016, not including:

+- 1) our rights to milestone payments associated with the acquisitions of BioVex Group, Inc., Nextreme Thermal Solutions, Inc., and Molecular Imprints, Inc.; - 2) portfolio companies currently in the process of selling, licensing or liquidating their assets and/or have shut down, or exist to collect payments from the sale of subsidiaries or assets, including Ensemble Therapeutics Corporation, Laser Light Engines, Inc., SynGlyco, Inc., Senova Systems, Inc., and Black Silicon Holdings, Inc.; and - 3) our investment in Nano Terra, Inc., which was originally structured as a non-convertible debt investment.

 We expect some of our portfolio companies to transition between stages of maturity over time.
-This transition may be forward if the company is maturing and is successfully executing its business plan or may be backward if the company is not successfully executing its business plan or decides to deviate from its original business plan.
+This transition may be forward if the company is maturing and is successfully executing its business plan or decides to deviate from its original business plan.
 Transitions backward may be accompanied by an increase in non-performance risk, which reduces valuation.
 We discuss non-performance risk and its implications on value below in the section titled "Valuation of Investments."

-We categorize our new portfolio companies, AgTech Accelerator Corporation, Fleet Health Alliance, LLC, and Muses Labs, Inc., as early-stage companies.
+For the quarter ended September 30, 2016, we categorize our new portfolio companies, Genome Profiling, LLC, and Xenio, Inc., as early-stage companies.